alliander-opensource/schema-composer/PROJECT_GOVERNANCE.md

 1. In case of long discussions or arguments, maintainers or other can request a community council decision.

 The current maintainers of this project are:
- 1. Developer 1 - Team X
- 1. Developer 2 - Team X
- 1. Developer 3 - Team Y
- 1. Developer 4 - Team Y
+ 1. Joep van Genuchten
+ 1. Anna Elgersma
+ 1. Ruben Haasjes

  ## Contributors